 SAT Subject Tests

 In addition to requiring the SAT or ACT examination, some colleges also want students to take one or more SAT Subject Tests.
-These tests are used mainly for placement and are only required by the most selective colleges.
-They are one hour in length and are designed to show how much a student has learned in a specific subject: Physics, English, Language, American History, etc. Some colleges will accept the ACT Examination (with Writing) in lieu of both the SAT Reasoning Test and Subject Tests.
+These are used mainly for placement and are only required by the most selective colleges.
+They are one hour and are designed to show how much a student has learned in a specific subject: Physics, English, Language, American History, etc. Some colleges will accept the ACT Examination (with Writing) in lieu of both the SAT Reasoning Test and Subject Tests.

 ACT: THE AMERICAN COLLEGE TESTING PROGRAM